Non-Perturbative Trivializing Flows for Lattice Gauge Theories: Introduction

 Normalizing flows are machine learning models that produce samples from a target distribution by learning a bijective transformation between an easy-to-sample distribution and the target \cite{papamakarios2021normalizing}.
 They have emerged as a fundamental approach to computing observables in lattice field theory, promising to accelerate computations by improving sampling efficiency and reducing autocorrelation times \cite{albergo2019FlowbasedGenerative}.
 See \cite{albergo2021IntroductionNormalizing,nikiLect} for an overview.

 Explicitly preserving symmetries is crucial in designing efficient samplers based on normalizing flows.
 This is because symmetries allow one to restrict the class of possible bijective transformations to be learned, thereby reducing the sample complexity of the task.
 The importance of symmetries is especially pronounced when simulating lattice gauge theories, where the size of the gauge symmetry group grows rapidly with the lattice size.
 Given their high design flexibility, continuous-time normalizing flows \cite{chen2019neuralordinarydifferentialequations} are a promising framework.
 This is to be contrasted with discrete flows \cite{albergo2019FlowbasedGenerative, boyda2021SamplingUsing}, where a partition of the lattice, with a partial breaking of the translation symmetry as a result, is required.
-For instance, in \cite{gerdes2023LearningLattice} continuous-time flows equivariant to spatial symmetries have been developed for scalar field theories with $\phi^4$ coupling, reaching higher performance than their discrete-time counterpart.
+For instance, in \cite{dehaan2021ScalingMachine,gerdes2023LearningLattice} continuous-time flows equivariant to spatial symmetries have been developed for scalar field theories with $\phi^4$ coupling, reaching higher performance than their discrete-time counterpart.
+Other contexts in which continuous normalizing flows play a role in physics sampling include \cite{Caselle_2024}.
 In the following, we shall simply refer to continuous-time flows as continuous flows and discrete-time flows as discrete flows.